-Use of Molybdenum Disulfide (MoS_2) is highly recommended by Myers as an additive to the gear case oil in back geared pumps and speed reducers manufactured by Myers.
+Use of Molybdenum Disulfide (MoS_2) is recommended by Myers as an additive to non-synthetic oil in back geared pumps manufactured by Myers.
 The additive is compatible with all known oils.
-It appears to be so effective in reducing wear and friction that power train life may be doubled between overhauls.
+It is so effective in reducing wear and friction that power train life may be doubled between overhauls.